Baltimore riot of 1861: Aftermath

 Major General John Adams Dix succeeded Banks in command of the Department of Annapolis, and Colonel Abram Duryée's 5th New York Volunteer Infantry, "Duryée's Zouaves," constructed Fort Federal Hill, Baltimore.
 To better secure the city, a ring of additional fortifications were built in and around the city, most notably Fort Worthington to the northeast (around present-day Berea), and Fort Marshall (in present-day Highlandtown/Canton).

 Some Southerners reacted with passion to the incident.
 James Ryder Randall, a teacher in Louisiana but a native Marylander who had lost a friend in the riots, wrote "Maryland, My Maryland" for the Southern cause in response to the riots.
 The poem was later set to "Lauriger Horatius" (the tune of O Tannenbaum), a melody popular in the South, and referred to the riots with lines such as "Avenge the patriotic gore / That flecked the streets of Baltimore".
-It was not until seventy-eight years later (1939) that it became Maryland's state song.
+It did not become Maryland's state song until 78 years later (1939).
 After many efforts to revoke this status, it was removed from being the state song in 2021.

 On September 17, 1861, the day the legislature reconvened to discuss these later events and Lincoln's possibly unconstitutional actions, twenty-seven state legislators (one-third of the Maryland General Assembly) were arrested and jailed by federal troops, using Lincoln's suspension of habeas corpus, and in further defiance of the U.S. Supreme Court Chief Justice's ex parte Merryman ruling.
-As a result, the legislative session was canceled, and no further debate on anti-war measures or secession would take place.
+As a result, the legislative session was canceled.
+A new legislature was elected in November 1861.

-Delaware, bordering Maryland, was reinforced with Union troops to prevent similar events.
-Kentucky declared its neutrality (although it would eventually join the Union's side), and a Confederate government-in-exile for Missouri existed in Arkansas and Texas.